Relation between fluctuations and efficiency at maximum power for small heat engines: Endoreversible small heat engine

 Now, we consider endoreversible small heat engines.
 We assume a special class of working substance such that its energy distribution is always given by the canonical distribution function with the effective temperature $\tilde{T}$ even if the working substance is far from equilibrium with the heat bath in the irreversible heat transfer strokes.
 It is noted that the effective temperature $\tilde{T}$ is generally different from the bath temperature.
-We also assume the heat transfer without any heat conducting medium.
+We also assume direct heat transfer between the working substance and the heat bath, and there is no heat conducting medium between them.
 This situation is possible when the particles in the bath directly interact with the particles of the working substance such as Brownian heat engines \cite{Blickle_experiment,Brownian_Carnot,Argun,Schmiedl_2007} and the interaction between them is sufficiently weak.
 This situation can also be realized in an endoreversible quantum Otto cycle \cite{bouton2021quantum}.
 Similarly to macroscopic endoreversible thermodynamics, we assume that the adiabatic strokes are reversible and the irreversibility is caused solely by the heat flow due to the difference between $\tilde{T}$ and the bath temperature.
 If the mean value of the heat transfer is linear with respect to the temperature difference, one can reproduce the CA efficiency for the engine operating in the Carnot cycle.
-One example of microscopic CA heat engines has been discussed in Ref. \cite{chen2021microscopic} which considers a highly underdamped Brownian particle as the working substance.
+One example of microscopic CA engines has been discussed in Ref. \cite{chen2021microscopic} which considers a highly underdamped Brownian particle as the working substance.